MIRO: MultI-Reward cOnditioned pretraining improves T2I quality and efficiency

 \textbf{MIRO demonstrates superior sample efficiency.} Our results reveal that MIRO consistently outperforms the baseline across all reward metrics, often by substantial margins.
 Most remarkably, for Aesthetic Score and HPSv2 metrics, MIRO achieves with a single sample what the baseline cannot reach even with 128 samples.
 This dramatic efficiency gain highlights MIRO's ability to generate high-quality samples without requiring extensive test-time computation.

-\textbf{Quantifying inference-time efficiency improvements.} The efficiency gains are particularly striking for specific metrics: For ImageReward, MIRO with 8 samples matches the performance of the baseline with 128 samples, representing a 16× efficiency improvement.
-For PickScore, MIRO achieves equivalent performance with only 4 samples compared to the baseline's 128 samples, demonstrating a remarkable 32× efficiency gain.
-These results establish MIRO as not only a superior training approach but also a more efficient inference-time method.
+\textbf{Quantifying inference-time efficiency improvements.} The gains are particularly striking for specific metrics: for ImageReward, MIRO with 8 samples matches the baseline with 128 samples, a 16× efficiency improvement.
+For PickScore, MIRO matches the baseline's 128 samples with only 4, a remarkable 32× efficiency gain, establishing MIRO as both a superior training approach and a more efficient inference-time method.